Tours and courses by certified dive masters & tour guides speaking English, Spanish and French.

 Where do bull sharks live?

-In the Atlantic Ocean, the bull shark can be found in Brazil, Angola, Morocco, and the United States.
+Practically all over the world, in the Atlantic Ocean, bull sharks can be found in the shallow and warm waters of Brazil, Angola, Morocco, and on the east coast of the United States and Mexico.
 In the Indian Ocean, it lives in waters from Vietnam, Australia, South Africa, and Kenya.
-It also favours the Pacific Ocean.
-These sharks are migrants and can also be found in rivers and freshwater lakes.
+They can also be spotted in the Pacific Ocean.
+These sharks are migrants and sometimes can also be found in rivers and freshwater lakes.

 If the waters are moderately deep and relatively warm, the bull sharks will stay for a while before moving on.
-The Caribbean Sea is the perfect retreat when the female bull sharks want to give birth in the warm waters of the reefs around Playa del Carmen.
+The Caribbean Sea is the perfect retreat for when the female bull sharks want to give birth, they usually choose the warm waters of the reefs around Playa del Carmen.